Antarctica Ski & Sail

 Skiing in Antarctica is spectacular and immensely rewarding.
 There is something for everyone, from gentle slopes to steep faces, from established classics to first descents.
 You can undertake day-trips from the comfort of the yacht, or embark on a multi-day tent-based adventure.

-This is a high-end trip using the Icebird, a 60’6″ single-masted yacht, around the Antarctic peninsula.
+This is a high-end trip using the Ocean Tramp, a 20-m (66-ft) ketch-rigged yacht, around the Antarctic peninsula.
 We favour the use of comfortable expedition yachts since they provide the flexibility to tailor a trip according to a group’s desires and abilities, and ensures that we have the mountains to ourselves.
 They also enable us to reach places that are not accessible to larger vessels, and to go where we want, when we want and for as long as we want.

 Q&A: Phil Wickens, Director of Ski-Antarctica

 This interview might answer a few questions you may have about our trip.
 Phil will be the expedition leader.
-Tom and Phil have worked together on a number of Arctic trips in Svalbard; this will be their first time working together in the Antarctic.
+Tom and Phil have worked together on a number of polar trips including Svalbard and Antarctica

 Q: Where are you based out of?